pt-main/frame/README.md

 - Cross-session state persistence

 ### 🌐 Nets
 This concept is in its early stages.
-It will include modules for cryptography, internet security, and white/gray hacking tools for educational purposes.
+It will include modules for cryptography, internet security, and white/gray hacking tools for educational ONLY purposes.

 Currently, the concept is in development.
 Latest version will installed with framework to frame.nets_core.